 - i.
-The physician does not have the same incentives as the patient to prescribe the lower price drug product. - ii.
-According to studies performed in other countries, the sales force of the laboratories of brand drug products may influence physicians about the frequency of prescription of their own drug products, with preference over generic drug products. - iii.
+The physician does not have the same incentives as the patient to prescribe the lower price drug product.198 - ii.
+According to studies performed in other countries, the sales force of the laboratories of brand drug products may influence physicians about the frequency of prescription of their own drug products, with preference over generic drug products.199 - iii.
 Physicians and patients are prone to developing loyalty to brand drug products, maybe as a consequence of previous success experiences, when the drug product had the patent and there were no generic options.

-Regarding the first item, the physician does not have incentives to prescribe the cheaper medicine, since he/she is less sensitive to price, because he/she does not make any reimbursement for the drug he prescribes and it may have the habit of prescribing drugs by brand name even when there are generic lizuka, Toshiaki (2012) shows evidence that, in the Japanese case -where physicians who prescribe also dispense drug products-physicians do not internalize the costs of patients, which explains that the adoption of generic options is little frequent.
+Regarding the first item, the physician does not have incentives to prescribe the cheaper medicine, since he/she is less sensitive to price, because he/she does not make any reimbursement for the drug he prescribes and it may have the habit of prescribing drugs by brand name even when there are generic

-It refers to the interpretation an assessment of a prescription, selection, manipulation or preparation of a drug product in a proper packaging according to the sanitary regulations, including that the pharmacist provides information and instructions to the patient to guarantee the safe and effective use of the drug product.
+196 It refers to the interpretation an assessment of a prescription, selection, manipulation or preparation of a drug product in a proper packaging according to the sanitary regulations, including that the pharmacist provides information and instructions to the patient to guarantee the safe and effective use of the drug product.

-According to Cofepris, bioequivalence is the study of comparative bio-availability which assesses the efficiency of absorption of pharmaceutical equivalent products: same dose, same pharmaceutical form and same salt.
+197 According to Cofepris, bioequivalence is the study of comparative bio-availability which assesses the efficiency of absorption of pharmaceutical equivalent products: same dose, same pharmaceutical form and same salt.